decidim/decidim/docs/getting_started.md

-# Getting started with decidim
+# Getting started with Decidim

-## What is and what isn't decidim?
+## What is and what isn't Decidim?

-Decidim is a set of libraries to create a participatory democracy framework on top of a Ruby on Rails app.
-This system allows having the system code separated from custom code for each installation and still enabling easy updates.
+Decidim is a set of Ruby on Rails engines to create a participatory democracy framework on top of a Ruby on Rails app.
+This system allows having Decidim code separated from custom code for each installation and still enabling easy updates.

-These libraries are published to Rubygems.org, so you can add decidim to your Ruby on Rails app as external dependencies.
+These libraries are published to Rubygems.org, so you can add Decidim to your Ruby on Rails app as external dependencies.

-If you want to start your own installation of decidim, you don't need to clone this repo.
-Keep reading to find out how to install decidim.
+If you want to start your own installation of Decidim, you don't need to clone this repo.
+Keep reading to find out how to install Decidim.

 ## Creating your Decidim app

-### Using docker [experimental]
+### Using Docker [experimental]

 > *Please note that this is **experimental***

-Make sure you have docker v17 at least. `cd` to your preferred folder and run this command:
+Make sure you [have Docker v17 at least](https://docs.docker.com/engine/installation/). `cd` to your preferred folder and run this command:

 ```
 docker run --rm -v $(pwd):/tmp codegram/decidim bash -c "bundle exec decidim /tmp/decidim_application"
 ```

-This will create a `decidim_application` Ruby on Rails app using decidim in the current folder.
+This will create a `decidim_application` Ruby on Rails app using Decidim in the current folder.
 It will install the latest released version of the gem.

 ### Step by step

 First of all, you need to install the `decidim` gem:

 ```
-$ gem install decidim decidim-core
+$ gem install decidim
 ```

 Afterwards, you can create an application with the nice `decidim` executable: